RobertNeat/socialhub_api/ReadMe.md

 [*] added basic configuration for connecting to xampp mysql database, [*] created model classes to generate tables,
-[*] added methods to run to add example data to database,
+[*] added methods to run to add example data to database, [*] added lombok annotations

 ## The list of tasks uncompleted (worked on):

 [] creating CRUD routes to all basic functionalities based on model classes,

 - adding authorization and authentication (JWT) for logging and user registration
+- adding swagger to describe the routes for REST API

 ### The developers that work on this project: